 The Pine Mountain Trail

 The Pine Mountain Trail winds through areas of Pine Mountain and F.D.
 Roosevelt State Park (the largest state park in Georgia!).
-The main Pine Mountain Trail is 23 miles long, with an additional 20 miles of connector trails, which are shorter trail options for a less intensive hike.
+The main Pine Mountain Trail is 23 miles long, with an additional 20 miles of connector trails, which are shorter trail options for less intensive adventures.

 There are seven loops along the PMT